 In 2011, the Florida Legislature established the Florida Medicaid program as a statewide, integrated managed care program for all covered services, including long-term care.
-This program is called the Statewide Medicaid Managed Care (SMMC) program, which is administered by the Florida Agency for Health Care Administration (AHCA).
+This program is referred to as the Statewide Medicaid Managed Care (SMMC) program, which is administered by the Florida Agency for Health Care Administration (AHCA).
 Most Florida Medicaid recipients are enrolled in the SMMC program.